 NRA is, no longer, just a competitive shooting organization, with nothing to manage, except match schedules and match rules.
-Today, almost every program NRA implements involves millions of dollars.
+Today, almost every program or decision NRA implements involves millions of dollars.
 We need people, who properly understand the best ways of doing that.
 The NRA's board has, because of smart voting, gained a little, in most years.
 That pattern needs to continue and to be encouraged.

-You are not required to vote for the maximum of 25 candidates and, in those years when we cannot recommend 25, we strongly suggest that you not vote for all you can.
-This year, we have many exceptionally qualified candidates, among whom to chose and, consequently, we can recommend a full 25.
-By voting, for others, you are diluting the votes, for the strongest candidates and, at the same time, sending a message that you will consider and accept less than the best candidates.
+You are not required to vote for the maximum of 25 candidates and, in those years when we cannot recommend 25 we strongly suggest that you not vote for all you can.
+In many of the past years, we didn't have 25 properly qualified candidates.
+This year, we found ourselves with a bit of a different situation: we found 25 well-qualified candidates, all of whom are listed, below.